Upstatement/ups-public-library/src/entries/cascade-inheritance-and-specificity.md

 Here is the ranking of selectors, from lowest to highest specificity:

 1. Type selectors (e.g., `h1`) and pseudo-elements (e.g., `::before`)

 1. Class selectors (e.g., `.example`), attributes selectors (e.g., `[type="radio"]`) and pseudo-classes (e.g., `:hover`)

 1. ID selectors (e.g., `#example`)

 Universal selector (`*`), combinators (`+`, `>`, `~`, `' '`) and negation pseudo-class `:not()` have no effect on specificity.
 (The selectors declared inside `:not()` do, however.)

 Inline styles added to an element (e.g., `style="font-weight: bold;"`) always overwrite any styles in external stylesheets, and thus can be thought of as having the highest specificity.

-Specificity and inheritance can be powerful tools or introduce complications, depending on how your styles are managed.
+---

-For more information on how they work, visit: [Cascade and Inheritance](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance)
+These three concepts can be powerful tools or introduce complications, depending on how your styles are managed.
+For more information on how they work, [check out MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_and_inheritance).